algolia/instantsearch/docgen/src/guide/Default refinements.md

 A frequent question that comes up is "How do I instantiate the [`<Menu>`](widgets/Menu.html) widget with a pre selected item?".

-For this, Widgets and connectors expose a `defaultRefinement` prop.
+For this, widgets and connectors expose a `defaultRefinement` prop.

 The following example will instantiate a search page with a default query of "hi" and will show a fruits menu where the item "Orange" is already selected: